aaronfpp/theme-extension/README.md

 # theme-extension
-Simple tool for applying a theme to osticket frontends public main: https://chromewebstore.google.com/detail/osticket-themer/eaahmnmffkdhlhgiligkjahdhmflgile
+Simple tool for applying a theme to osticket frontends, found at main: https://chromewebstore.google.com/detail/osticket-themer/eaahmnmffkdhlhgiligkjahdhmflgile